Guhan2003/book_list_task/README.md

-# task
+# Simple Book List

-A new Flutter project.
+A simple list of books with titles and authors, and a FAB that adds new books to the list..